 As a child, I was utterly captivated by my Dad's study room.
 I marvelled at how he could pick up those colourful, rectangular things on the shelf and disappear into that room for an entire day.
 Despite my attempts to imitate his behaviour, I couldn't make sense of the dense accounting, economy, and management books he studied.

-One day, I browsed my Dad's treasures and found one book rather fascinating.
-The Life of Friedrich Nietzsche by Daniel Halévy (The Chinese translation version of that book called Friedrich Nietzsche: I am the Sun《尼采传：我是太阳》) triggered me because that are the only few words I could recognise at a young age.
-I felt excited, like Archimedes leapt out of the bath and rushed home naked crying, "Eureka!
+One day, however, I stumbled upon a treasure:The Life of Friedrich Nietzsche by Daniel Halévy.
+The Chinese translation of the book, titled Friedrich Nietzsche: I am the Sun, caught my eye because those were the only few words I could recognize at such a young age.
+My excitement was palpable, and I felt like Archimedes bursting out of his bath, yelling, "Eureka!
 Eureka!"
-I thought I had found the universal truth: the Sun is this bearded and weird-looking guy!
+I was convinced that I had discovered the universal truth: the Sun was a bearded, strange-looking guy!

 I soon learned, however, that my family found my claim ridiculous, and I became the subject of their mockery.
 I secretly told everyone, "Do you know the Sun has a name called Ni Cai (Nietzsche's pronunciation in Chinese)?" and fancied myself a detective scientist who had uncovered the identity of the Sun.
 Looking back, I know it was silly, but that childhood mystery stayed with me for years until I learned about the concept of metaphor and who Nietzsche really was.

 Despite my initial misunderstanding, my fascination with Nietzsche and other philosophers never waned.
 Nietzsche's assertion that "he who has a why to live can bear almost any how" stayed with me and guided me through my teenage years.
 Like many rebellious and self-centred adolescents, I blamed my parents for everything, believing that "I did not choose to be born."
 In my early twenties, I experienced enormous self-doubt and struggled to find my purpose.